zerinrc/solaredge-dbus-meter/README.md

-# dbus-shelly-3em-smartmeter
+# solaredge-dbus-meter
-Integrate Shelly 3EM smart meter into [Victron Energies Venus OS](https://github.com/victronenergy/venus)
+Integrate SolarEdge meter into [Victron Energies Venus OS](https://github.com/victronenergy/venus)

+**Not documented yet**.
+Based on https://github.com/fabian-lauer/dbus-shelly-3em-smartmeter

 ## Purpose
 With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Shelly 3EM to the VenusOS and GX devices from Victron.